W3Charles/W3Charles/README.md

 Kickass Full Stack Web3 Developer.
 ----------------------------------

 I first learned to code over 10 years ago.
-I found my passion for coding again during the second “crypto bubble”, after being in Sales and Marketing & Ecommerce for many years, and after making some big gains in a crypto investment and then losing it all :(.
+I found my passion for coding again during the second “crypto bubble”, after being in Sales and Marketing & Ecommerce for many years, and making some big gains in a crypto investment — and then losing it all :(.
 The best part about coding is when you finally make things work.
 Nothing beats that feeling.

 * 🌍  I'm based in Baltimore, MD
 * 🖥️  See my portfolio at [My Website](http://charlessunday.com)